-Nimitz Carrier Strike Group Transits the Strait of Hormuz
+Nimitz Carrier Strike Group transits the Strait of Hormuz

 |0

-This work, Nimitz Carrier Strike Group Transits the Strait of Hormuz [Image 3 of 3], by PO3 Anthony Collier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Nimitz Carrier Strike Group transits the Strait of Hormuz, by PO2 Logan Kellums, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT